idaholab/moose/framework/doc/content/source/problems/FEProblemBase.md

 One of the advantages of the MOOSE framework is the ease at building up Multiphysics simulations.
-Coupling is a first-class feature and filling out residuals, or materials properties with coupling is very natural.
+Coupling is a first-class feature and filling out residuals, or material properties with coupling is very natural.
 When coupling is optional, it is often handy to have access to valid data structures that may be used in-place of the actual coupled variables.
 This makes it possible to avoid branch statements inside of your residual statements and other computationally intensive areas of